Essex Moth Group

 The Group arranges a popular annual meeting and exhibition, and the 2017 event was held on Sun 12th February 2017 10.30am – 5pm at the Green Centre at Wat Tyler Country Park, Pitsea Hall Lane, Pitsea, Basildon, Essex SS16 4UH directions.
 There was a full day's programme of illustrated talks, exhibits, discussions, lunch and refreshments.

-The latest April 2017 edition of E-moth, the electronic newsletter from the Moths Count project and National Moth Recording Scheme is given here.
+The latest October 2017 edition of E-moth, the electronic newsletter from the Moths Count project and National Moth Recording Scheme is given here.
+It includes an update on the NMRS, details about Moth Night which is happening this week and the booking details for January’s UK Moth Recorders’ Meeting amongst other things.
 You will need Adobe Reader to open the document (this can be downloaded for free from http://www.adobe.com/uk )

 Butterfly Conservation have provided information on the micro-moth maps on the Moths Count website which have been updated with ‘old’ new VC records and 2013 records.

 The forthcoming Atlas of Britain and Ireland’s Larger Moths Butterfly Conservation are fund raising to help with the production and publication of the atlas.
 Butterfly Conservation is running a series of Moth Auctions, for details follow this link moth-auction .
 The auctions are going pretty well, so far 121 moths have been reserved and 316 have been sold in the auctions.
 So just over half of the moths that will be featured in the atlas are still available for sponsorship.
 Moths that haven’t sold in previous auctions are still available, to find out more please email .